bubba-94/raspberry-app/README.md

 ### Pre requisites

-- Sysroot of target environment
+- Sysroot of target environment under and a path to it called MY_OWN_SYSROOTS

 build.sh will build and compile executables for both PC and Pi 5 and gather them under separate architecture folders under bin/

 ## Testing